 Where does NCache fit in?

-NCache provides the functionality of replicating, partitioning, and scaling of data encapsulated inside the data structures.
-Therefore, developers using these data structures do not have to worry about the logic of distribution inside their .NET applications.
+NCache provides users with the functionality of data replication, partition, and scaling encapsulated as part of the data structures.
+Therefore, developers using these data structures do not have to worry about the distribution logic inside their .NET applications.

 Distributed Data Structures in NCache

-NCache provides various data structures to achieve scalability, concurrency, and accuracy in your .NET application.
-Let us look at these data structures that enhance the overall performance of your application.
+NCache provides various data structures to achieve scalability, concurrency, and data integrity in your .NET applications.
+Let us look at how these data structures enhance your overall application performance.

 Distributed List